adamjamesreid/FunJacc/README.md

 # FunJacc
 Summarising functional enrichment terms using clustering

-Here I am developing code to summarise goProfiler output using Jaccard similarity of term-associated gene lists and clustering
+Here I am developing code to summarise gProfiler output using Jaccard similarity of term-associated gene lists and clustering

 This is still very much under development!!!